-Fast forward a few years to a post I saw in a yoga-related Facebook group.
+Fast forward to a recent post I saw in a yoga-related Facebook group.
 The post was about the habits of happy people.
 One of these habits, of course, was practicing gratitude.

 No matter how many times I hear about the power of gratitude, it never gets old.
 Gratitude is without doubt one of the most important practices we’ll ever do.
 And yes, it’s a practice!

 I know I have a lot to be thankful for, even though it often seems like there is so much room for improvement.
 You may feel the same way.
 Too often, the extent of my focus on gratitude is simply to acknowledge there are good things in my life, and I “should” pay more attention to them.
 Maybe it’s the same for you.

 Back when I started that gratitude journal, I was surprised at how quickly I learned about the true power of gratitude.
 It only took a few days of writing one or two sentences.
 If you make a commitment to focusing on something you are grateful for every day, you may be surprised to see just how many blessings you have.

 No, I am not exaggerating.

 You’ve probably heard this idea of keeping a gratitude journal.
-You may even do it.
+Maybe you do it.
 But if you haven’t gotten around to it yet, now may be the time.

 The Power of Gratitude Revealed

 Poet Melody Beattie, whose words my yoga teacher read that morning a few years back, are magical.
 Read them, and see if you agree.
 There’s an excerpt below, but I highly recommend the entire poem.
 Better yet, read the entire book!

 As I listened to my yoga teacher read these words, I felt their truth.
 The power of gratitude power to turn lack into plenty is real, even while there are things I’d like to have, improve, or change.